Best Memorial Day Laptop Deals: Savings Are Still Happening on MacBooks, HP, Lenovo and More

 This sale has been extended through June 2, 2024.

-You can get as much as 50% off select Lenovo laptops with doorbuster deals happening right now, including popular models such as the ThinkPad, Legion Pro and IdeaPad.
-Accessories, including keyboards and headphones are also deeply discounted.
+You can get as much as 64% off select Lenovo laptops with doorbuster deals happening right now, including popular models such as the ThinkPad, Legion Pro and IdeaPad.
+Accessories, including keyboards and headphones, are also deeply discounted.

 Other Memorial Day laptop deals: